mirandaaochi/Quantium-Data-Analytics-Job-Simulation-on-Forage/README.md

 **Task Three: Analytics and Commercial Application**

 Use your analytics and insights from Task 1 and 2 to prepare a report for your client, the Category Manager.

+## Business Problem

+**Task One: Data Preparation and Customer Analytics**

+The Category Manager for Chips, wants to better understand the types of customers who purchase Chips and their purchasing behavior within the region.
+The insights from your analysis will feed into the supermarket’s strategic plan for the chip category in the next half year.

+**Task Two: Experimentation and Uplift Testing**

+The Category Manager for Chips, has asked us to test the impact of the new trial layouts with a data driven recommendation to whether or not the trial layout should be rolled out to all their stores.

 ## Methodology